kurmasz/plnq/README.md

 ## Usage:

-Simply run `plnq name_of_template.ipynb name/of/output/directory`.
+Simply run `python plnq name_of_template.ipynb name/of/output/directory`.

+For example, from the root of this repository, run `python plnq examples/simple_example_loop_hw.ipynb loc/of/pl/repo/questions/plnq_example`.
+Your chosen PrairieLearn course will now have a new question named `plnq_example`.

-The output directory is the name of the new directory that will contain the question.
-This should be unique for each assignment.
-(In other words, the output should be `pl-uni-cis500/questions/my_new_question` rather than `pl-uni-cis500`)
+* The output directory is the name of the new directory that will contain the question.
+This should be unique for each question.
+(In other words, the output should be `pl-uni-cis500/questions/my_new_question` rather than `pl-uni-cis500/questions`)
 * The output directory is optional and defaults to the name of the template without the `.ipynb` extension.
 * `plnq` is very paranoid about overwriting directories.
 That's by design.
 (I have nightmares about accidentally doing something dumb like `plnq new_question.ipynb ~`.)